Robert (archbishop of Esztergom): Bishop of Veszprém

 After the death of his predecessor Kalanda, Robert was elected as Bishop of Veszprém in 1209.
 His election was confirmed by Pope Innocent III in the next year.
+He first appears in this dignity in 1209, when he transcribed the undated letter of Pope Innocent regarding the confirmation of the diocese's right of patronage over the St. John church, which was once donated to the bishopric by lady Raguel.
 Robert and his fellow bishop Peter of Győr were entrusted in 1211 to prepare a convention draft and submit to the Roman Curia on the subject of conflicts of jurisdiction between the archdioceses of Esztergom and Kalocsa.
 The proposal contained that the right of coronation should belong to the role of archbishop Esztergom, except in case of deliberate rejection, obstacle, deteriorated health condition or sede vacante, when the process must be performed by the archbishop of Kalocsa.
 The so-called "second coronations" (during festive events) must be celebrated jointly.
 In addition, the document attached the collection of tithe after the coinage to Esztergom, but John of Esztergom had to waive his all right (i.e. superintendence over the royal churches, abbeys and provostries, ecclesiastical jurisdiction over the royal officials) in the territory of the church province of Kalocsa, in accordance with the proposal.
 The theses of the document was promoted by Andrew II himself too.
 However Pope Innocent refused to countersign the document on 12 February 1212, referring to its "harmful consequences" for the Kingdom of Hungary.